TreeCityWes/VMPXMintTool/README.md

-# VMPXMintBot
+# VMPX Mint Tool
-VMPX Mint Bot on Ethereum
+VMPX Mint Tool on Ethereum
-# VMPX Mint Bot
+# VMPX Mint Tool

 Xenians!
 I am not a coder but this was successful on the X1 Devnet.
 I am posting it for community review and feedback.
 The script asks for your private key, public key, gwei, and power value.
 It then builds a transaction and broadcasts when the block number listed in the script hits.
 It does not use a smart contract.

-The VMPX Mint Bot is a Python script that automates the process of minting VMPX tokens as soon as the contract reaches a specified block number.
+The VMPX Mint Tool is a Python script that automates the process of minting VMPX tokens as soon as the contract reaches a specified block number.
 It interacts with the VMPX smart contract and allows users to set their private key, account address, gas parameters, and power value for minting.

 ## Prerequisites